isw-kudos/kudos-docs/docs/badges/install/install-widgets.md

 ### Check in the widgets-config.xml file

-Now that you have modified the widgets-config.xml, it must be checked back in to IBM Connections.
-Please refer to the IBM Connections product documentation for instructions on how to check in the widgets-config.xml file, located below.
+Now that you have modified the widgets-config.xml, it must be checked back in to Connections.
+Please refer to the Connections product documentation for instructions on how to check in the widgets-config.xml file, located below.

 Checking In the Widgets-Config.xml File: